Health-RI/The-FAIR-Metroline/index.md

   <h2>About FAIR Metroline</h2>
   <p>The FAIR Metroline provides step-by-step guidance, practical scenarios, and tooling recommendations to help you make your health data FAIR (Findable, Accessible, Interoperable and Reusable).
 Learn more about <a href="https://www.go-fair.org/fair-principles/">FAIR principles</a> and <a href="https://www.health-ri.nl/en/about/organisation/fair-data">Health-RI's FAIR data initiatives</a>.</p>

-  <p>The platform is under active development in alignment with the <a href="https://catalogus.healthdata.nl/">Dutch National Health Data Catalogue</a>, with ongoing contributions of scenarios and tools from UMCs and life science researchers across the Netherlands.</p>
+  <p>The platform is under active development in alignment with the <a href="https://catalogus.healthdata.nl/">Dutch National Health Data Catalogue</a>, with ongoing contributions of scenarios and tools from UMCs and life science researchers across the Netherlands.
+See the <a href="/network">list of contributors</a> for more details.</p>

   <h3>How to contribute</h3>
   <p>The FAIR Metroline is a cooperative effort between Health-RI and its network of academic medical centers, research institutes, and healthcare organizations.
 We welcome contributions of new scenarios, tools, and practical guidance.
-Contact us at <a href="mailto:fairservicedesk@health-ri.nl">fairservicedesk@health-ri.nl</a>.</p>
+Learn more about <a href="/contributing/contributing">how to contribute</a> or contact us at <a href="mailto:fairservicedesk@health-ri.nl">fairservicedesk@health-ri.nl</a>.</p>
 </div>